Elastifile/gcp-automation/README.md

   - none, is used when you don't have enough credentials to configure the LB at the moment, and you will perform it after deployemnt. if you plan to configure the LB later on, use the following:
         - LB_VIP: auto or a static IP address from outside the subnet.
 - There is an otption to use encrypted customer managed key for the EMS boot disk.

-## This version supports Elastifile Ver 2.7.x with the following:
-- Dual replication for all configurations
-- Adding nodes from a live cluster, by changing the SETUP_COMPLETE to true, and modifing the NUM_OF_VMS to the requested number.
-*** Removing nodes is not supported for version 2.7.5.x ***
-- deploying with google iLB, with dynamic support to add/remove nodes.
-- deploying with elastifile LB,  with dynamic support to add/remove nodes.
-- Public IP, true/flase support.
-- Custom configuration of the cluster.
-- Full Destroy

 Small Local and Small Standard are not supported...